spacetelescope/romancal/docs/roman/introduction.rst

     $ strun calroman_detector1.cfg roman00017001001_01101_00001_uncal.asdf
         --steps.dark_current.output_file='intermediate'

-A file, ``intermediate_dark_current.asdf``, will then be created.
+An asdf file named ``intermediate_dark_current.asdf`` will then be created.
 Note that the suffix of the step is always appended to any given name.

 You can also specify a particular file name for saving the end result of the entire pipeline using the ``--output_file`` argument also